Note11 May 2025

 A forecast is always a story about a future that won't happen.
 That is the point, not a flaw.
 The value of the exercise lies in alignment.
 You take a fog of uncertainty and give people something to point toward.
 Suddenly, decisions that felt impossible become possible: who to hire, where to invest, what to cut.
 Whether you land at 47 percent growth or 52 matters less than whether the process moved people out of paralysis and whether the decisions held up once the future arrived looking nothing like the plan.

-I learned that the hard way.
-In a quarterly review, I sat on a forecast I already knew was wrong.
 A customer worth ten percent of our revenue had quietly paused spending the week before.
 The model on the screen still showed them at full run rate.
-The discussion moved from headcount to marketing spend to product priorities, all anchored to fiction.

-"So we can afford three more heads?" someone asked.
+“So we can afford three more heads?” someone asked.
+“The model says yes,” came the answer.

 Hiring accelerates on imaginary revenue.
 Roadmaps expand toward impossible futures.
 Marketing bets stack up like chips in a game no one can win.
 Admitting the forecast is wrong means questioning every decision it supported, so the questions never arrive.
 Capable teams walk straight off cliffs while still consulting the map.
 The best ones put the spreadsheet down often enough to check the ground beneath them.